-It also helps to add more exercises that will help reduce shoulder injury to their current fitness routine.
+It also helps to add more exercises that will help reduce shoulder injury and improve shoulder stability.
 These exercises work by strengthening the rotator cuff.
 Stretching and light resistance band exercises are two to consider.

 If your personal training client is concerned about the risk of injury when doing yoga—whether that injury is to the shoulder or some other area—it may help to stress that, as long as they use proper form and technique, they should be able to avoid any potential issues.

-Additionally, if they have previously suffered an injury to the rotator cuff or a muscle or tendon in the shoulder, they may want to consult with their doctor before beginning yoga or any other exercise program.
+Additionally, if they have previously suffered a rotator cuff tear or injured another muscle or tendon in the shoulder, they may want to consult with their doctor before beginning yoga or any other exercise program.
 This helps reduce the risk of inflaming that old injury.
-It also lowers the likelihood that they’ll experience an increase in pain.
+It also lowers the likelihood that they'll experience an increase in pain.